Marketing

 Women in gliding

-While 50% of the people are women, that percentage drops down to 6% among pilots.
+While 50% of people are women, that percentage drops down to 6% among pilots.
 More than 400 women from 24 different countries, who represent over 35 different adventure sports and outdoors activities, were questioned to find out what inspires women in adventure and to identify anything that makes it more difficult for women to get involved in outdoors adventure – read the article here.

 A 2018 survey of women glider pilots provides some interesting detail – view the survey results summary here.